 Remark: From version 19, HFSQL is the new name of HyperFileSQL.

-SQLCol must not be called if the query returned no result: the test of the SQL.Out variable must be run when you are positioned in the query result and before you call SQLCol.
+SQLCol should not be called if the query did not return a result: the SQL.Out variable must be tested once the position has been set in the query result, before calling SQLCol.

 // Retrieve the value of the 1st column for the 1st record